November 12, 2020

 SumTotal ToolBook is another mLearning authoring tool.
 It is a tool that has been around for a while that is ideal for healthcare, compliance, and soft skill training.

 Elucidat is another mLearning tool aimed at helping employers train their workforce.
-It allows SMEs to collaborate easily when creating learning modules.
+It allows SMEs to collaborate easily during course creation.

-Gurucan is another learning platform that works as an app in iOS and Android.
+Gurucan is another learning platform that works as a tool in iOS and Android.
 It can support live sessions and has marketing pipelines as well as daily challenges.